★ Investing Strategy Research & Guides ★

 There are some serious risks to value investment.
 Value strategies can limit your moneymaking capacity and increase some risks.
 Plus, some value investors can get overconfident and miss opportunities and dangers in the market.

 Many value investors miss out on profitable stocks by sticking to their strategies.
-Warren Buffett calls himself an “idiot” for not buying shares of Amazon (NASDAQ: AMZN) years ago, The Associated Press reports.
+The Associated Press reports that Warren Buffett calls himself an “idiot” for not buying shares of Amazon (NASDAQ: AMZN) years ago.

 Buffett refused to buy Amazon until 2019 because it did not meet his value criteria.
 By failing to buy Amazon before 2019, Berkshire Hathaway missed out on vast amounts of share value.
 Amazon’s market cap grew from $13.57 billion in April 2006 to $884.52 billion in September 2019, Macrotrends estimates.